Summer is a time to keep learning and prepare for your next school science fair!

 Step 1: Prepare our workspace

 First start by washing your hands and sanitizing any and all surfaces that our experiment may have contact.
-Organize all of our needed items, keeping our Wheat Flour in a separate location until it is needed.
+Organize all of the needed items, keeping our Wheat Flour in a separate location until it is needed.

 Step 2: Testing our first sample